Matthizzone/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+The initiation: currently the user is supposed to press a button, but there is no communicaiton of this information, leading to awkward start.
+To fix this I will add a "Press the button to start.
+For command help, see the small screen on this device."

+The interaction mechanics: Users don't feel comfortable talking naturally to a machine.
+Users want specific keywords to use.
+Currently there are none.
+I will added the following keywords: "Another" "Settings" "Stop".

+The interaction quality: The user currently doesn't interact with the device much.
+Simply requesting another story.
+To improve this, I will add the "Settings" keyword.
+This allows the user to taylor their story to their specific needs.

+"Length" : "one", "two", "three", "four", "five" (sentences) "Mood" : "pleasant", "sad", "ominous"
+"Ending" : "comedy", "tragedy"

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+The screen will display the keywords described above, but won't actually say what they do.
+Just a list of keywords.
+This is to encourage the user to try them for themselves.
+TThis adds a feeling of _exploration_ to the device.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system